TwoDaemon/twodaemon/twodaemon/content/article/a_good_death/part_2.md

 ![Dark Souls - Bonfire](/static/images/a_good_death/DarkSoulsBonfire.png "I feel safer already.")

+### Personally...

-*Monster Hunter 3 Ultimate* is a game of planning, learning and attrition, the few hunters attempting to wear out and bring down a seemingly unstoppable mass of muscle and bone.
+...I like to play *Monster Hunter 3 Ultimate*.
+Monster Hunter is a game of planning, learning and attrition, a few hunters attempting to wear out and bring down a seemingly unstoppable mass of muscle and bone.
 My first proper hunt in Monster Hunter was a Barroth - an oversized T-rex with a club tail and a tough bony spade-like ridge for a forehead.

 The battle takes forty full minutes of my constant attention.
 I have no potions, precious little health, my stamina failing me.
 He limps, much of his strength lost, many attacks ending in lumbering falls.
 Earlier he